-For exposures to regional governments or local authorities, public sector entities and institutions, the ECAIs are applied in the following priority:
+For exposures to regional governments or local authorities, public sector entities, institutions and corporates, the ECAIs are applied in the following priority:

-- 1) Issue/Exposure;
+- 1) Issue/Exposure

-- 2) Issuer/Counterparty; and
+- 2) Issuer/Counterparty, and

 - 3) Sovereign.

-For exposures to central governments or central banks, multilateral development banks, corporates, and CIUs, the ECAIs are applied in the following priority:
+For exposures to central governments or central banks, multilateral development banks and CIUs, the ECAIs are applied in the following priority:

-- 1) Issue/Exposure; and - 2) Issuer/Counterparty.
+- 1) Issue/Exposure, and - 2) Issuer/Counterparty.